isaboo/isaboo.github.io/articles/theores.md

 ### Theory 1

-In 1980, someone suggests that cropcircles were formed especially vigorous activity of horny hedgehogs.
+In 1980, someone suggests that cropcircles were formed by the activity of hedgehogs.
 How this would form complex designs?
 I have no clue.

 ### Theory 2